rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

     where ``{sample}`` is the new directory for both FASTQ files.

-Providing multiple FASTQ files or pairs or paired-end FASTQ files
+How to input multiple FASTQ files or pairs of paired-end FASTQ files
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 There are three ways to align multiple FASTQ files (or pairs) at once: